thorsteinnth/kth-h17p01-rmsw/technical_notes.md

 Connect externally (have to ctrl-c first to get out of the admin stuff)

+If the conainer isn't running:

+`docker start some-mongo`

 `docker run -it --rm --link some-mongo:mongo mongo mongo -u jsmith -p some-initial-password --authenticationDatabase admin some-mongo/some-db`

 ### Import data to mongo via script